 Monday, January 27, 2014

-Gola averaged 11.3 points and 8.0 rebounds in 11 NBA seasons with Philadelphia/San Francisco and New York.
+Gola averaged 11.3 points and 8.0 rebounds in 10 NBA seasons with Philadelphia/San Francisco and New York.

 Gola later coached at La Salle, where the arena is named after him.
-He also served in the Pennsylvania State House and was Philadelphia City Controller.